Guaitil District

 Guaitil is a district of the Acosta canton, in the San José province of Costa Rica.

 Geography

 Guaitil has an area of km^{2} and an elevation of metres.

 The southern boundary of the district is the Grande de Candelaria River, and the northern boundary is the Jorco River.

 Communities

 Within Guaitil District are the villages of Coyolar, La Cruz, Ococa, and Toledo.

 Demographics

 For the 2011 census, Guaitil had a population of inhabitants.

-Transportation

-Road transportation

-The district is covered by the following road routes: